 Secure your Fannie Mae multifamily financing by understanding that standard property insurance won’t meet their strict requirements—you need specific coverage types, limits, and endorsements that protect both your investment and their loan position.

 Review your current insurance policies against Fannie Mae’s mandatory coverage categories: property insurance at replacement cost (not actual cash value), comprehensive general liability with minimum limits of $2 million per occurrence, and flood insurance if your property sits in a FEMA-designated flood zone.
-Each coverage type requires specific policy language and …
+Each coverage type requires specific policy language and endorsements …